intj-t/intj-t/README.md

 ### Jonathan Chapman Moore

-Net Worth $7,720,000
+Net Worth $8,765,000

-I own 962 Perpetual Licences
+I own 962 Perpetual Software Licences

-Ian Fleming Collection 26 Books $20K each in value
+Ian Fleming Collection 26 Books $20K each $520,000 in value

-CS Lewis The Cronicales of Narnia $7,500 x7 in value
+CS Lewis The Cronicales of Narnia $7,500 x7 $525,000 in value

 <a href="https://bigthink.com/surprising-science/in-1973-an-mit-computer-predicted-the-end-of-civilization-so-far-its-on-target/">In 1973, an MIT computer predicted when civilization will end</a>